solliancenet/tech-immersion-data-ai/day2-exp4/README.md

 ## Wrap-up

-Congratulations on completing the experience ...
+Congratulations on completing the Azure Machine Learning pipelines experience.

 To recap, you experienced:

-1. Using [Keras](https://keras.io/) to create and train a deep learning model for classifying text data on a GPU enabled cluster provided by Azure Machine Learning.
-2. Converting the Keras model to an ONNX model.
-3. Using the ONNX model to classify text data.
-4. Creating and deploying a web service to [Azure Container Instances](https://docs.microsoft.com/azure/container-instances/) that uses the ONNX model for classification.
+1. Defining the steps for a pipeline that include data preprocessing, model training and model inferencing.
+2. Understanding how outputs are shared between steps in a pipeline.
+3. Scheduling an inferencing pipeline to execute on a scheduled basis.

 ## Additional resources and more information

-To learn more about the Azure Machine Learning service, visit the [documentation](https://docs.microsoft.com/azure/machine-learning/service)
+To learn more about the Azure Machine Learning service pipelines, visit the [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-ml-pipelines)